NGWPC/ngencerf-server/README.md

 # Install Postgres

-See your administer for instructions on installing Postgres locally.
+See your administrator for instructions on installing Postgres locally.
 Connection values can be specified in `.env`, e.g., CERF_SERVER_DATABAWSE_HOST, CERF_SERVER_DATABASE_USER, etc.  Also, see `settings.py`

+There is no specific dependency on Postgres or any specific release of Postgres.
+Any version should work, as well as alternatives such as SqlLite

 # Install Redis
 Redis is used for the cache.
 It is memory-only and non-persistent.
 When the server is restarted, the cache *must* be cleared.
-See your administer for instructions on installing Redis locally.
-Each instance of the server needs to have its own istance of Redis, so it should be installed for use by a single developer.
+See your administrator for instructions on installing Redis locally.
+Each instance of the server needs to have its own instance of Redis, so it should be installed for use by a single developer.

 The file 'redis.conf.dev' has the configuration needed for Redis